On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Line operators in theories

 \section{Line operators in $\mathcal{N}\ge 4$ theories}

 In this section, we give an overview of BPS line operators in 3d $\mathcal{N}\ge 4$ gauge theories, both with and without Chern-Simons terms.
-Then, we discuss the observables in conformal defects, with some focus on those related to the stress tensor.
+Then, we discuss what observables are computable for conformal defects, with some focus on those related to the stress tensor.